garimatripathi3/AutoBiz-Verified-Competitor-Intelligence-from-SEC-Filings/README.md

 - Verification checks whether a number appears in the filing, not whether it is used in the right context.
 - Verification uses cached filings from the original fetch.
 - Number matching is presence-based.
+- Section extraction depends on filing format; when a 10-K's HTML hides the section headers, AutoBiz falls back rather than failing.
 - SEC filings are available only for SEC-registered companies.
 - Private and foreign companies may require web fallback or may return no reliable data.